Skip to content

 In our specialized field of content marketing automation, there are unique opportunities for environmental impact reduction.
 The carbon footprint of digital marketing activities is significant, with research showing that the average media campaign generates 70 tons of CO2 emissions—equivalent to seven people’s carbon outputs in an average year.

-Data centers supporting content creation applications consume substantial energy, with 2022 data indicating that data centers used 460 terawatt-hours, representing 2% of all global electricity usage.
-This energy consumption is expected to double by 2026, making the optimization of content creation processes increasingly critical for environmental sustainability.
+Data centers supporting content creation applications consume substantial energy, with 2026 data indicating that data centers now use approximately 620 terawatt-hours, representing 2.5% of all global electricity usage.
+This energy consumption continues to grow, making the optimization of content creation processes increasingly critical for environmental sustainability.

 Intelligent content automation offers several environmental benefits: